 A person who is abusing crack cocaine may be going through a lot of different psychological struggles — mood swings, cravings, insomnia, feeling unable to stop using despite the desire to, and many other issues.
 How can a helping hand fit into all of this, especially when you’re not sure where to begin?

 Try not to throw blame around.
 Remember that your loved one is going through a very serious struggle and what they need is abstinence support.
+People suffering from addiction are commonly stigmatized and blamed for their drug use and the consequences that arise from it.
+Approaching them with blame will only further isolate them and put them on the defensive.
+Your loved one may already be rationalizing his use and denying there's a problem.
+Instead of getting angry or trying to force them into treatment, express compassion for what they're going through.
+Tell them the ways you've seen their life suffer because of the drug.
 Use “I” statements when communicating how their crack use has affected the relationship, and maintain encouraging language when discussing the possibility of treatment.

-Professional guidance can be a huge help in this process.
+Professional guidance can be a huge help in this process of speaking with someone you love about treatment.
 A program known as Community Reinforcement and Family Training (CRAFT) is a very effective method of training with a therapist in order to prepare for convincing a person to get help (Meyers, Smith, & Lash, 2005).
 It involves teaching sessions where you will learn the best ways to:

 - Cope with stress.